kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 Implementation of class tree234
 -------------------------------

 The template class tree234 implements the 2 3 4 tree. `unique_ptr<Node>` manages the nodes of the tree.
-The root is also an instance of `unique_ptr<Node>`.
+The root is also an instance of `shared_ptr<Node>`.
 Mention copy ctor and move ctor.
 And how this differs from shared_ptr<Node> implementation.
 This code is available on `github <https://github.com/kurt-krueckeberg/234tree-in-cpp>`_.

 .. code-block:: cpp